My 26 Years working for Canada - a personal Review

 Yes, Canada is not only about nature... - RVC 2016 in Montreal

 Joking apart, I can only be grateful for all these beautiful experiences and all the love and sympathy I have received over the past 26 years.
-The nicest compliment I have ever received came from Michele McKenzie, former President and CEO of the CTC (and a wonderful woman).
+The nicest compliment I have ever received came from Michele McKenzie, former President and CEO of the CTC (and an extraordinary woman).
 "Canada does not need Hollywood; Canada has Karl-Heinz."
 I still get goosebumps when I think of that.
-I have to thank so many people, can`t name them all.
-Let me just mention Barbara and Nina, who were my guardian angels over the past years.
-And Rupert Peters and his fantastic DC team in London, UK.
+I must thank so many people; I can't name them all.
+Let me mention Barbara and Nina, my guardian angels over the past few years, and Rupert Peters and his fantastic DC team in London, UK.

 THANK YOU ALL SO VERY MUCH - MERCI BEAUCOUP À TOUS - DANKESCHÖN!!!